fuzzylogicxx/fuzzylogic/posts/2020-08-07-sass-and-clamp-on-adactio-journal.md

 > Sass was the hare.
 CSS is the tortoise.
 Sass blazed the trail, but now native CSS can achieve much the same result.
 ---

-Jeremyâs post starts by talking about the new CSS `clamp` function and how it can be used for scalable type, then veers into a question of whether we still need Sass or if modern CSS now covers our needs.
+Jeremy’s post starts by talking about the new CSS `clamp` function and how it can be used for scalable type, then veers into a question of whether we still need Sass or if modern CSS now covers our needs.